Our Research

 The fetal environment provides an extraordinary opportunity for definitive treatment of genetic diseases.
 The immune privilege of the fetus enables the induction of tolerance to stem cells from different donors or to missing proteins.
 The fetus does not mount an immune response to new viral vectors.
 Most importantly, treatment before the blood-brain barrier closes can allow us to treat devastating neurologic diseases more effectively than after birth.
 By putting together a team of genome scientists, clinicians, ethicists, and rare diseases experts, the Center is harnessing the strengths of the UCSF community to catalyze a new era in fetal therapy.

-The FDA recently approved the first Investigational New Drug (IND) application for in utero stem cell transplantation, using maternal-derived hematopoietic stem cells to treat fetuses with alpha thalassemia major.
+The FDA approved the first Investigational New Drug (IND) application for in utero stem cell transplantation, using maternal-derived hematopoietic stem cells to treat fetuses with alpha thalassemia major.

 Learn More